Ben Mikaelsen: Anti-Bully Speaker For Schools & Groups

 Award winning author and speaker, Ben Mikaelsen has a passion for helping kids break out of labels and discover their own special genius.
 More than just an author, Ben is a seasoned speaker with a unique ability to impact children and adults alike.
 His Bully-Free stance is far more than a mere "wrist-band" approach.
 His presentations, coupled with the powerful messages in his books, like Touching Spirit Bear, have been referenced in People Magazine, and on Anderson Cooper and have affected positive change in countless students the world over.

-Ben is able to establish instant rapport with his audience through his true story of raising and caring for a 700 pound black bear named Buffy.
-His popularity as an anti-bully week speaker results in his traveling to schools across the nation presenting his unique take on the complex issue of bullying and how it impacts individuals and the community as a whole.
-Ben is one of the most powerful anti bully speaker for schools and organizations and is available for interactive video conferences.
+Ben is able to establish instant rapport with students through his true story of raising and caring for a 700 pound black bear named Buffy.
+His popularity as an anti-bully week speaker results in his presenting to schools across the nation with his unique take on the complex issue of bullying and how it impacts individuals and the community as a whole.
+Ben is one of the most powerful anti bully speakers for schools and organizations and is available for interactive video conferences.

 His ability to connect with youth through laughter and honest communication has helped students overcome bullying and provides hope to those who have been victims.